Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightCluster.md

 ```

 ## DESCRIPTION
-The New-AzureHDInsightCluster creates an Azure HDInsight cluster by using the specified parameters or by using a configuration object that is created by using the New-AzureRmHDInsightClusterConfig cmdlet.
+The New-AzHDInsightCluster creates an Azure HDInsight cluster by using the specified parameters or by using a configuration object that is created by using the New-AzHDInsightClusterConfig cmdlet.

 ## EXAMPLES